 Saphenion®: long-time results of vein glue

-Saphenion®: long-time results of vein glue – 139 months experience in application.
+Saphenion®: long-time results of vein glue – experience in therapy of 4506 truncal varicose veins

-Saphenion®: long-time results of vein glue – has been published by us in regular succession for 10 years and aims to compare international publications on the subject with our own experiences and to remain meaningful.
+Saphenion®: We have published long-term results of vein glue in regular succession for 10 years.
+It aims to compare international publications on the subject with our own experiences and remain meaningful.
 Our patients are now very well informed about this therapy method for varicose veins, which has been offered for 13 years.

-After 139 months of use, we have so far treated 2095 patients on 4311 saphenous veins – over 800,000 patients worldwide have now been treated with the vein glue VenaSeal®.
-In the meantime, we have successfully used the vein glue VenaSeal® to clean the vein system in 66 patients with COVID-19 infection after they have recovered.
+After 147 months of use, we have treated 2164 patients on 4506 saphenous veins – over 1,1 Mio. patients worldwide have now been treated with the vein glue VenaSeal®.
+In the meantime, we have successfully used the vein glue VenaSeal® to clean the vein system in 66 patients with COVID-19 infection after they recovered.

 Of course, slightly adapted hygiene measures in the operating room and practice are necessary.
 However, these are kept within practical limits in an outpatient specialist practice that works surgically and with catheter medicine, since the hygiene status is already primarily increased.